Keuchel labors through Atlanta debut, Nats nip Braves 4-3

+WASHINGTON (AP) — Dallas Keuchel enjoyed being back on the mound after than a longer-than-expected wait between major league starts.
+He would have been happier if a three-run lead hadn’t slipped away.

-WASHINGTON (AP) — Dallas Keuchel labored through five innings in his Atlanta debut, coughing up a 3-0 lead as the Braves lost 4-3 to the Washington Nationals on Friday night.
+Keuchel labored through five innings in his Atlanta debut, coughing up that 3-0 lead as the Braves lost 4-3 to the Washington Nationals on Friday night.

+The Braves scored two in the second and another in the third against Washington starter Stephen Strasburg, but the Nationals rallied against Keuchel.

+“It was really nice to get back at it,” Keuchel said.
+“The most frustrating part is getting three runs early off Strasburg. … Being granted three runs early off a really, really good pitcher is something I’ve got to take advantage of, and I usually do.”

-Keuchel signed a one-year, $13 million contract on July 7 with the NL East-leading Braves, who hope he can help lead them to the postseason.
+Keuchel, who couldn’t find a deal he wanted during a tough offseason for veteran free agents, signed a one-year, $13 million contract on July 7 with the NL East-leading Braves, who hope he can help lead them to the postseason.
 The left-hander then made two minor league starts before he was recalled Friday from Double-A Mississippi.

 It was the first major league appearance for Keuchel since he started Game 3 of last year’s AL Championship Series for the Houston Astros.

 Keuchel (0-1) never retired Washington in order and gave up four runs, three earned, on eight hits.
-He hit two batters.
+He also hit two batters, but Atlanta manager Brian Snitker was pleased with his new starter’s outing.

+“He threw the ball extremely well,” Snitker said.
+“He kept them off-balance tonight.
+He had a good feel for what he was doing.”

 The Braves had won 11 of 13 entering the game to build a cushion atop the division.
 The third-place Nationals have won five straight and nine of 12 to move within a game of .500 for the first time since April 24.

-Atlanta led 3-0 in the fourth thanks to a two-run homer by Austin Riley and an RBI double by Freddie Freeman, who has now driven in a run in nine straight games, matching a franchise record.
+Atlanta led 3-0 in the fourth thanks to a two-run homer by Austin Riley and an RBI double by Freddie Freeman, who has now driven in a run in nine straight games, matching an Atlanta record.

 In the bottom half, Victor Robles lined an RBI triple and scored on Michael A. Taylor’s squeeze bunt.
 Yan Gomes homered to tie it at 3-3.